gotthardp/lorawan-server/doc/Devices.md

  - **App Arguments**, which is an opaque string with application-specific settings.
  - **AppEUI** and **AppKey**
  - **Description** for your convenience
- - **Last Join** is a timestamp of the last successful Join request.
+ - **Last Joins** is a lost of timestamps of the previous successful Join requests.

 Once the device joins the network, the *Node* field will contain a reference to the *Nodes* list.